-- · Lock and barricade doors. - .
-Turn off lights. - · Close blinds, block windows. - Turn off radios and computer monitors. - Keep occupants calm, quiet, and out of sight. - Keep yourself out of sight and take adequate cover or protection (i.e. concrete walls, desks, filing cabinets). - If not communicating with authorities turn off cell phones. - Remain in a safe area until danger has passed or contacted by authorized personnel.
+- .
+Lock and barricade doors.

+- · Turn off lights.

+- .
+Close blinds, block windows.

+- Turn off radios and computer monitors.

+- Keep occupants calm, quiet, and out of sight.

+- Keep yourself out of sight and take adequate cover or protection (i.e. concrete walls, desks, filing cabinets).

+- If not communicating with authorities turn off cell phones.

+Proving in a contract with degree has - Remain in a safe area until danger has passed or contacted by authorized personnel.